Fibroids: What They Are, Types, and Causes

 - Subserous fibroids: Fibroids that grow outwards, more likely to cause pressure symptoms.
 Intramural and subserous fibroids are more amenable to laparoscopic surgery.

 Can fibroids be cancerous?

-Fibroids are rarely malignant and the risk is approximately 1 in 1000.
-The risk is higher if the fibroids are growing rapidly or if they are extremely large or if they start growing after menopause.
-Cancerous fibroids are known as Leiomyosarcoma.
+Fibroids are rarely malignant and the risk is approximately 1 in 500.
+The risk is higher if the fibroids are rapidly growing or extremely large or start growing after menopause.
+Cancerous fibroids are known as leiomyosarcoma.